geometalab/docker-continuous-osm2pgsql/README.md

 postgres database, and additionally another good 20GB for files that are needed to update the database.

-A collection to setup and maintain a world database.
+A docker-compose setup to set up and maintain a world database.

 Currently, update speed depends solely on the hardware used.
 They are being run as soon as that the run before has finished.